Fleckism/SecurityPlus/My notes.md

 # 3B
 ## EXAM OBJECTIVES COVERED

-1.6 Explain the security concerns associated with various types of vulnerabilities( #Vulnerability  )
+1.6 Explain the security concerns associated with various types of vulnerabilities( #vulnerability  )

 Performing a security assessment effectively is not simply a matter of choosing appropriate tools.
 You need to understand the types of vulnerabilities that affect information systems and networks.
 You must also be able to evaluate and explain the impacts that can arise from vulnerabilities, so that assessment and remediation activities can be given priority where they are most needed.